gfidanli/crypto-algo-trading/readme.md

 # Usage
 There are two ways you can use this repo:
 1. Run `extract_and_load_data.py` to obtain a dataset of historical price data from Coinbase.
-   * Note: Each row contains the daily [OHLC](https://www.investopedia.com/terms/o/ohlcchart.asp) (Open, High, Low, Close) for each cryptocurrency for every day it was available to trade on Coinbase.
+   * Note: Each row contains the **daily** [OHLC](https://www.investopedia.com/terms/o/ohlcchart.asp) (Open, High, Low, Close) for each cryptocurrency for every day it was available to trade on Coinbase.
 Daily price data is locked as of 00:00 GMT.
 If you run the ETL code before 00:00 GMT you will get a row for that day but the values may change until 00:00 GMT.
-2. Using historical price data, run [trading strategies](#trading-strategies) found in `/trading_strategies/*strategy`
+2. Using historical price data, run [trading strategies](#trading-strategies) found in `/trading_strategies/*strategy*`
+3. Using historical price data, run [screeners](#trading-screeners) found in `/trading_strategies/*screener*`
 <br/><br/>

 # ETL